 Portland's Living Room

-Visit thesquarepdx.org for all current information, events, and activities in #TheSquarePDX
+Visit thesquarepdx.org for all current information, events, and activities at Pioneer Courthouse Square.

 Since its creation in 1984, Pioneer Courthouse Square has been affectionately known as Portland’s “Living Room”.
 The Square, a 40,006 square foot urban park located at the heart of the downtown core, has been a public gathering space for the benefit of Portland’s community members and visitors since its grand opening in 1984.
+With over ten million visitors annually, Pioneer Courthouse Square is one of the most visited public sites in Oregon.
 The Square hosts more than 300 programmed events each year that reflect the civic role of the Square within the community.

 There are also several significant art pieces in the Square including: